Great packing means making your trip and overall experience easier on yourself.

 Remember that the hostel staff are often like walking guidebooks themselves.
 Ask them for tips for things to do.
 They’ll almost certainly be happy to help you and, as an added bonus, will have cooler suggestions.

 And one more tip – rather than taking along a heavy guidebook, download one of our portable travel guides instead!

-7. Too Much Stuff!
+7. Too Much Stuff (but always: packing cubes)

 Not only will all your baggage be a pain for you to drag around, your fellow hostel guests probably won’t appreciate tripping over your three-piece suitcase set in the middle of the night.

 Remember, anything you forget you can probably buy or even borrow from someday else in the hostel.
 (Or use as an excuse to go shopping).